Charles Darwin's education

-Charles Darwin's education gave him a foundation in the doctrine of Creation prevalent throughout the West at the time, as well as knowledge of medicine and theology.
-More significantly, it led to his interest in natural history, which culminated in his taking part in the second voyage of the HMS Beagle and the eventual inception of his theory of natural selection.
+Charles Darwin's education gave him a foundation in the doctrine of Creation prevalent throughout the Western world at the time, as well as knowledge of medicine and theology.
+More significantly, it led to his interest in natural history, which culminated in his taking part in the second voyage of HMS Beagle and the eventual inception of his theory of natural selection.
 Although Darwin changed his field of interest several times in these formative years, many of his later discoveries and beliefs were foreshadowed by the influences he had as a youth.

 Background and influences

 A child of the early 19th century, Charles Robert Darwin grew up in a conservative era when repression of revolutionary Radicalism had displaced the 18th century Enlightenment.
 The Church of England dominated the English scientific establishment.
 The Church saw natural history as revealing God's underlying plan and as supporting the existing social hierarchy.
 It rejected Enlightenment philosophers such as David Hume who had argued for naturalism and against belief in God.

 The discovery of fossils of extinct species was explained by theories such as catastrophism.
 Catastrophism claimed that animals and plants were periodically annihilated as a result of natural catastrophes and then replaced by new species created ex nihilo (out of nothing).
 The extinct organisms could then be observed in the fossil record, and their replacements were considered to be immutable.

 Darwin's extended family of Darwins and Wedgwoods was strongly Unitarian.
-One of Darwin’s grandfathers, Erasmus Darwin, was a successful physician, and was followed in this by his sons Charles Darwin, who died in 1778 while still a promising medical student at the University of Edinburgh, and Doctor Robert Waring Darwin, Darwin's father, who named his son Charles Robert Darwin, honouring his deceased brother.
+One of Darwin's grandfathers, Erasmus Darwin, was a successful physician, and was followed in this by his sons Charles Darwin, who died in 1778 while still a promising medical student at the University of Edinburgh, and Doctor Robert Waring Darwin, Darwin's father, who named his son Charles Robert Darwin, honouring his deceased brother.

-Erasmus was a freethinker who hypothesized that all warm-blooded animals sprang from a single living "filament" long, long ago.
+Erasmus was a freethinker who hypothesised that all warm-blooded animals sprang from a single living "filament" long, long ago.
 He further proposed evolution by acquired characteristics, anticipating the theory later developed by Jean-Baptiste Lamarck.
 Although Charles was born after his grandfather Erasmus died, his father Robert found the texts an invaluable medical guide and Charles read them as a student.
 Doctor Robert also followed Erasmus in being a freethinker, but as a wealthy society physician was more discreet and attended the Church of England patronised by his clients.